sagpatil/Stellar-Smart-Contracts-LSP/README.md

 - `stellar.network.rpc`: RPC URL for Stellar network
 - `stellar.network.passphrase`: Network passphrase for Stellar network

+## Getting Started

+### Quick Start
+New to the extension?
+Check out our [5-minute Quick Start Guide](QUICKSTART.md) to get up and running immediately.

+### Complete Usage Guide
+For comprehensive documentation, see the [complete Usage Guide](USAGE_GUIDE.md) which covers:
+- Step-by-step installation
+- Feature walkthrough with examples
+- Advanced usage patterns
+- Troubleshooting tips

+### Live Demo
+Want to see the extension in action?
+Check out the [Demo Guide](DEMO.md) with real-world examples and screenshots.

 ## Development

 To set up the development environment: